njmayes/streamline-cpp/README.md

 # streamline-cpp

-A general purpose C++20 desktop application framework.
+A general purpose C++23 desktop application framework.

 ## Description

-This is a general purpose C++20 framework/library, that contains a collection of shared code from various projects I have made over the years.
+This is a general purpose C++23 framework/library, that contains a collection of shared code from various projects I have made over the years.

 The core application framework uses a mixture of code from my WIP game engine [Labyrinth Engine](https://github.com/amayesingnathan/LabyrinthEngine) as well as my C++20 Dear ImGui wrapper [imgui-cpp](https://github.com/amayesingnathan/imgui-cpp).

-This core framework combined with various other common bits of code and ideas, such as Rust-style Result types, complete with a form of basic pattern matching and Do notation, provides a selection of tools to save time rewriting application boilerplate code and reusing code ideas in different places.
+This core framework combined with various other common bits of code and ideas, such as Rust-style Result types complete with a form of basic pattern matching and Do notation, or C# style enumerable types, provides a selection of tools to save time rewriting application boilerplate code and reusing code ideas in different places.

 ### Dependencies